ec-europa/toolkit/README.md

 ## Maintainers
-This project is maintained by members of the Quality Assurance team who review incoming pull requests for the NextEuropa project.
+This project is maintained by members of the Quality Assurance team who review incoming pull requests for this project.
 The board on which they operate can be found at [https://webgate.ec.europa.eu/CITnet/jira].

 <details><summary><b>Contact list</b></summary>